-I don’t know what autumn has been like for you this year, but here in Minnesota the season came and went in one fell swoop – as soon as I finished sneezing through my fall allergies, winter had already arrived at my doorstep.
+Autumn arrived quickly this year – the summer temps plummeted almost overnight, and, before I knew it, I was sneezing through my fall allergies.
 If you were lucky enough to get a fleeting glimpse of sun earlier this week, hopefully you also noticed the beautiful golden red and orange leaves scattered across lawns and walkways.

 But let’s not dwell on the rollercoaster that is Minnesota weather.
 Let’s instead embrace what the season has to offer.
 Like, say, the best parsnips in the country.